FCPA Compliance Services

 Internal Transactional and Accounting Controls

 Any time there is a potential risk of payments being made in violation of the FCPA, companies must implement internal transactional and accounting controls that are designed to both (i) prevent illegal payments whenever possible, and (ii) identify unlawful transactions as soon as possible after they are made.
-In addition to developing and implementing internal compliance policies and procedures, our attorneys can assist with the establishment of these types of controls as well.
+In addition to developing and implementing internal compliance policies and procedures, our consultants and lawyers in the FCPA Compliance Services Division can assist with the establishment of these types of controls as well.

 Internal Audits and Investigations